calvincetom/savannah/README.md

 2. **Authentication and Authorization**:
    - OpenID Connect is used for securing the API.
+   - Mozilla oidc.
+   - Auth0 was used as the provider.

 3. **SMS Notification**:
    - When a new order is added, an SMS notification is sent to the customer via Africa’s Talking SMS gateway.